mplodowski/seomanager-plugin-public/README.md

 * Easy integration with other plugins

 ## Future plans
-* RainLab.Translate Plugin support (read more below)
 * Favicon Generator
 * Google snippet preview
 * Focus keywords check
 * Page analysis

-## Known issues

-### RainLab.Translate Plugin Support

-RainLab.Translate Plugin does not support CMS Pages at the moment.
-It also lacks support for polymorphic relations in OctoberCMS models (in fact no relations are supported).
-SEO Manager is built with RainLab.Translate Plugin in mind, but with current state of this plugin, it does not provide the clean solution for multilingual support out of the box.
-In current build it has only support for RainLab.Pages Plugin.

-> Read documentation section called **Multilingual Support Solution** for possible solution.

 ## Support